lombardpress/lombardpress.github.io/_posts/2016-06-12-DTS-modeling-proposal.md

 Finally, we must also include a space here for born digital **Manifestations** of an **Expression**.
 The new practice of building born-digital critical editions of **Expressions** is a good example.
 This means that we have a **Manifestation** that corresponds to no physical material object.
 And it is of course tempting here associate this **Manifestation** with the actual digital file.
 But we must resist this temptation and continue to remember that the **Manifestation** is still an idea of how to materially represent (in this case, encode) a given **Expression**.
 It is the idea of a particular edition that may either have a material object or digital transcriptions standing as an instantiations of that idea.

 In concrete, a **Manifestation** should inherit the *structureType* of the **Expression** it *isManifestationOf*.
-Morever, a **Manifestation** should take on properties specific to a **Manifestation**.
+Moreover, a **Manifestation** should take on properties specific to a **Manifestation**.
 A **Manifestation** should have a *manifestationType* that indicates whether it is a manuscript, early printing, modern critical edition, or born digital critical edition.
 Other properties and constraints specific to each type of **Manifestation** could then be added.

 Finally, a **Manifestation** should also point to FRBR **Items**.
 For reasons to be explained below we divide these associations into two types, *hasMaterialObject* and *hasTranscription*.

 ## D.  Items: MaterialObjects and Transcriptions

 There seems to be something conceptually correct about identifying a digital transcription (by which I mean a semantically encoded text that can be serialized and distributed in multiple ways, and thus we do not yet mean the raw TEI file, or another other format) with a FRBR **Item**.
 Just like an individual printed books, it aims to be an instantiation of a **Manifestation**.
-However, instead of instantiating that idea with ink on a page, it does it with electronic signals on a disk drive.
+However, instead of instantiating that idea with ink on a page, it does so with electronic signals on a disk drive.

 Nevertheless, the digital transcription is also so different from the material instantiation that we felt it best to split the FRBR **Item** class into two subclasses: the **MaterialObject** and the **Transcription**.